t-kuculo/QuoteKG/README.md

 #### Steps
 * Run WikiquoteDumper to get language specific json files containing all the quotes
+* Run preprocessing.py to separate the json files into files representing people
 * Run main.py to create the quotation corpus pickle file
-* Run xx to create the knowledge graph triples
+* Run kg_creation to create the knowledge graph triples
 * Run evaluation.py to get the F1 scores for the quote alignments